jonathanpperry/hexo-blog/README.md

 # hexo-blog
-Hexo blog for Japan lyfe
+Hexo blog for my life in Japan

+Also containing encouraging posts about my changed life in Christ.